Wealthfront Rating:

 Initial Public Offerings: Not available.

-Extended Hours: Pre-market and after-hours trading are not available.
+Extended Hours: Pre-market and after-hours trading not supported.

-Fractional Shares: Available in brokerage and Direct S&P accounts but not in robo accounts.
+Fractional Shares: Available in brokerage and S&P Direct accounts, not robo accounts.

 Recommendations

-Small Accounts: For smaller investors, Wealthfront’s robo and cash accounts are strongly recommended
+Small Accounts: Wealthfront robo and cash accounts are good choices.

-Frequent Stock Trading: Because of limited trading tools, Interactive Brokers is a superior
+Frequent Stock Trading: Wealthfront lacks strong trading tools.
+Interactive Brokers is better.

-Beginners: An advisory account with Wealthfront is an excellent starting point.
+Beginners: A Wealthfront advisory account is a good starting point.

 Wealthfront Review Verdict

-Wealthfront has evolved from a basic robo advisor into a wealth manager with many capabilities.
-Yet, certain restrictions make other brokerages worth exploring.
+Wealthfront has grown from a basic robo advisor into a money-management platform with many features.
+Still, some limits make other brokers worth considering.